buraksezer/olric/README.md

 * Anti-entropy system to repair inconsistencies in DMaps,
 * Eviction listeners by using Publish/Subscribe,
 * Memcached interface,
-* Client implementations for different languages: Java, Python and JavaScript,
+* Client implementations for different languages: Java, Python and JavaScript.

 ## Support